etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/installation/install-modules-in-etendo.md

 ## 3. Set dependencies

-Based on the modules format you want to work with, you need to specify differents configurations.
+Based on the modules format you want to work with, you need to specify different configurations.

 - In your Etendo project, open the `build.gradle` file.
 - In the dependencies area, declare your modules.

 === ":octicons-package-16: Sources Format"

-    If you want to work with sources modules, declare your dependencies using the *moduleDeps* configuration. (notice the @zip extension)
+    If you want to work with source modules, declare your dependencies using the *moduleDeps* configuration. (notice the @zip extension)

     ```groovy title="ModuleDeps Template"
         moduleDeps('<groupId>:<artifactId>:<version>@zip'){ transitive = true }